renee0506/band-tracker/README.md

 * Example Input: Stylist1.GetClients( )
 * Example Output: List<Client>{Client1, Client2}

-**The SaveVenue method will add a venue that the band has played at.**
+**The AddVenue method will add a venue that the band has played at.**

 #### Class: venues